pokt-network/pocket-ios-aion/README.md

 ```

 try?
-PocketAion.eth.sendTransaction(wallet: account, nonce: BigInt(1), to: "0x0", data: "", value: BigInt(1), gasPrice: BigInt(10000000000), gas: BigInt(21000)) { (result, error) in
+PocketAion.eth.sendTransaction(wallet: account, nonce: BigInt(1), to: "0x0", data: "", value: BigInt.init(20000000000), gasPrice: BigInt(10000000000), gas: BigInt(21000)) { (result, error) in
   // Result is the transaction hash
 }

 ```

 ## Querying Data
-Currently there are 2 supported namespaces in Pocket Node for AION: `net` and `eth` that contains prebuild `RPC_Methods` to call when executing the eth_ namespace.
+Currently there are 2 supported namespaces in PocketAION: `net` and `eth` that contains prebuild `RPC_Methods` to call when executing each namespace.
 In the examples below, you will see how we get the balance of a wallet using both namespaces.

 ```
 try?
 PocketAion.eth.getBalance(address: "0x0...", subnetwork: "32", blockTag: BlockTag.init(block: .LATEST), handler: { (result, error) in
     // result is returned as a BigInt, also can be converted using the .toString() function
-    // error is the error, if any, returned by the Pocket Node
+    // error if any contains a description of the error, returned by the Pocket Node
 })
 ```

 ## Interacting with a smart contract
-Before we begin communicating/querying data from a smart contract.
-We will need to `initialize` an instance of the `AionContract class`, but to do that, we need to specify 4 params:
+Before we begin interacting with a smart contract.
+We will need to `initialize` an instance of the `AionContract class`, we need to specify 4 params:

 1- A PocketAion instance